 What happens if I have given a beneficiary(s) a specific asset but it no longer exists at the point of my death (e.g. sold, replaced etc.)

-To minimise any potential disputes for Will generated via our platform, by default any gifts which no longer exists are NO LONGER VALID.
+To minimise any potential disputes for Will generated via our platform, by default any gifts which no longer exist are NO LONGER VALID (i.e. the executor is not required to use estate assets to replace such gifts.).
 You should always update your Will periodically to ensure it reflects your wishes.

 For example, in the Will the Testator has written to give his son his Mercedes Benz E320 CDI (License plate number ABC1234C).